tf2-automatic/tf2-automatic/apps/item-service/README.md

 ## Features

-- Tracks current item prices
+- <del>Tracks current item prices</del>
-- Monitors stock levels
+- <del>Monitors stock levels</del>
-- Keeps a list of items currently in offers to avoid offering the same item multiple times
+- <del>Keeps a list of items currently in offers to avoid offering the same item multiple times</del>
-- Records the history of bought and sold items
+- <del>Records the history of bought and sold items</del>
 - Periodically updates TF2 schema definitions
-- Integrates with bot and bot-manager applications to oversee stock and trading activities
+- <del>Integrates with bot and bot-manager applications to oversee stock and trading activities</del>

 ## Prerequisites